mattpalermo/Public-No-Track-Service/README.md

 ## Privacy

-The intention is not to log any invasive information about users.
+The intention is not to invade user's privacy.

 At the moment, all DNS queries logged in No Track are reported as originating from `127.0.0.1`, instead of the user's actual IP address.
-However it appears that HTTP requests for blocked domains are still logged.
+However IP addresses for HTTP requests for blocked domains are still logged.

 To review the privacy of the service, the server configuration is documented in [server-config.md](server-config.md).